tejuingalagi/finance-dashboard-backend/README.md

 ---

-## Database

-* MySQL database
-* Auto schema update using Hibernate

----

 ## Assumptions

-* Role is passed through request headers (mock authentication)
+* Role is passed via request headers (mock authentication)
-* No authentication system implemented (kept simple for assignment)
+* No authentication mechanism implemented to keep focus on backend logic
+* Case-insensitive role handling is supported

 ---